 We are often asked how to convert a Word doc to eBook files.
 There are many free and accessible programmes that can help you to do this, or you can enlist the help of a conversion company like eBook Partnership.
-Whether you are undertaking conversion yourself, or submitting the manuscript to someone else, it is a good idea to familiarise yourself with the basic principles of eBook formatting from Word before you begin.
+Whether you are undertaking conversion yourself, or submitting the manuscript to someone else, it is essential that you familiarise yourself with the basic principles of eBook formatting from Word, before you begin.

 This post will help if you are preparing your manuscript using Microsoft Word or similar software, prior to conversion to standard eBook file formats, mobi for Amazon Kindle devices and Apps, and ePub which is the required file format for all other retailers.

 The most important piece of advice we can offer is to keep it simple.
 Always bear in mind that the book will be read on a variety of different devices; mobile phones, Kindles, Nooks, PC’s, laptops, tablets etc. This means that the page sizes, font size etc will all be variable, so the original document must be clean and simple.

 Guidelines for preparation.